CalyxOS/calyxos.org/pages/_posts/2022-11-01-new-builds-pixels-fp4.md

 * Settings: Add toggle for Connectivity check.
 Settings -> Network and internet -> Connectivity check
 * Allow using Bromite System WebView again (Bromite 106 or higher required)

+### Changelog from 4.2.6 (It was briefly in beta, and then pulled due to the issues reported)
+* microG: Fix notifications not working / toggle turning off
+* Pixel 6, 6 Pro, 6a: Fix Night Light, Reading mode, and also the crashes due to that.

 ## Devices

 ### Pixel 7
-* CalyxOS 4.2.6, builds pulled due to an issue, will be available again soon.
+* CalyxOS 4.2.7 is now available as beta

 #### Known issues
 * When Smooth Display is turned off, fingerprint doesn't work reliably
 * Face unlock is not available

 ### Pixel 4 - 6a
-* CalyxOS 4.2.6, builds pulled due to an issue, will be available again soon.
+* CalyxOS 4.2.7 is now available as beta
 * Should be fully working

 ### Pixel 3, 3a
-* CalyxOS 4.2.6 is now available for testing
+* CalyxOS 4.2.7 is now available as beta
 * LTE has been fixed.
 Thanks to LineageOS and PixelExperience
 * Mobile data, calls (both incoming and outgoing), and texts work fine
 * There were no other major issues reported with the previous tested builds